rwcarlsen/cas/README.rst

 In Progress
 -----------

-* things affecting blob schemas
+preliminarily done
+------------------

+- use https (TLS) instead of http on the blobserver

 - move blob.FileMeta Hidden field to be inside the filemeta Notes

-* cli tools
+- move FileMeta.Path into the Notes field somehow

+  - Modify fad-mount to take list of blobrefs (not object refs) to mount piped in

 - A generic fad-find tool that returns a list of blobrefs from a blobserver

   * based on path, tags, or other arbitrary meta-data

-  - A tool fad-mod that modifies arbitrary Notes meta-data of piped in object refs

-  - Modify fad-mount to take list of blobrefs (not object refs) to mount piped in

-preliminarily done
-------------------

-- use https (TLS) instead of http on the blobserver

 decided against
 ---------------